While driving down I95 South, from New York to Pennsylvania with my husband, he pointed out that the leaves were

 Goldenrod was traditionally used for respiratory ailments like lung inflammation and kidney issues like stones and bladder infections.

-According the Traditional Chinese Medicine the fall season is connected to our “lung” element, and winter is associated with the “kidney” element.
+According to Traditional Chinese Medicine the fall season is connected to our “lung” element, and winter is associated with the “kidney” element.
 It would make perfect sense to use Goldenrod at this time of year to help support the lungs during the fall season.